rajatagarwal457/vireo/README.md

 # Vireo — landing page

-A veed.io-style marketing site for **Vireo**, the AI video editor for creators.
+Marketing site for **Vireo**, the AI video editor for creators.
 Built with Next.js (App Router) and plain CSS — no UI framework.

 ## Highlights